 Nuclear power emits low levels of CO2 throughout its life cycle and provides stable and large-scale electricity generation.
 The costs of fuel, operation, and maintenance are normally low.
 We are continuously intensifying our efforts to achieve impeccable safety and availability levels.
 Vattenfall aims to maintain a leading position in nuclear safety as it is our responsibility to protect the general public, the people working at our nuclear power plants, and the environment.

-Wind power now accounts for 14% of Europe’s electricity generation.
+Wind power now accounts for 16% of Europe’s electricity generation.
 The energy industry is approaching a tipping point.
 Today, wind and solar power are the cheapest forms of electricity generation, and wind power has become one of the most important energy sources for driving decarbonisation.
 Vattenfall is well underway with the growth plan of quadrupling the renewable capacity by 2030.
 Today, Vattenfall is operating around 3 GW of wind capacity with more than 50 wind farms in Europe.

 Our energy sources